kainze/iu-cloud-programming/README.md

 The output should be hcloud://<id>

+### Create the Service

 Now copy/create the file whoami.yaml on the master node:
 ```bash
 nano whoami.yaml
 ```

-Next, apply the file, If you have a public domain and a SSL certificate, upload or create the SSL certificate in Hetzner Console and change some lines below in the whoami.yaml
+Next, apply the file.
+If you use a public domain with HTTPS, upload your SSL certificate in the Hetzner Cloud Console and adjust the related annotations in whoami.yaml accordingly.
 ```bash
 kubectl apply -f whoami.yaml
 ```